EnigmaCurry/Steam-GameFAQs/README.txt

   python make.py

-You'll end up with a target directory with a standalone build.
+You'll end up with a target directory with a run_server.bat file.
-To distribute I just make a self-extracting 7zip archive of that directory.
+For distribution, I just make a self-extracting 7zip archive of that directory.